Globular Van der Graff’s friend – Yathle the Wyvern

 A Case of Insatiable Curiosity

-In which Yathle the wyvern seeks help from Globular Van der Graff, (Glob), Makepeace Terranova (Make), Byzantine Du Lac (Byz), Eponymous Tringthicky (Mous), and finally, curmudgeonly old Neopol Stranglethigh (Neo).
+In which Yathle the wyvern seeks help from her friends, Globular Van der Graff, (Glob), Makepeace Terranova (Make), Byzantine Du Lac (Byz), Eponymous Tringthicky (Mous), and finally, curmudgeonly old Neopol Stranglethigh (Neo).

 After a particularly long and cold winter, spring was finally here.
 All across Goblindom, the many kinds who inhabited the land were welcoming this year’s crop of new lives.